The Pertussis resurgence: putting together the pieces of the puzzle

 Following this logic, Warfel et al. also showed that infection with B. pertussis induced a pure Th17 response, and these cells were found to play a distinct role in the pathogenesis of B. pertussis infection .
 Similarly, wP vaccines also induce a Th17 dominant responses (with a lesser Th1 contribution).
 By contrast aP vaccines only produced a Th2 response [56, 58, 62, 63].

-Summarization of the major differences between wP vaccine and aP vaccine
+Table 2 summarizes the major differences between wP vaccine and aP vaccine as the evidence of the last 75 years suggest.

 The resurgence of pertussis likely has many contributing factors.
 And while detection bias, poor persistence, and leaky vaccine efficacy due to evolutionary shifts likely contribute to varying degrees in the pertussis resurgence, it seems far more likely that the key factor is instead immunologic.
 As with the conjugated protein-polysaccharide vaccines, the overall effectiveness of a pertussis vaccine when used at scale in a population is a function of direct and indirect effects.
 The lack of sterilizing mucosal immunity following aP vaccinations appears to be a critical limitation to these vaccine’s overall effectiveness, and in our view may be the most important factor of all in accounting for the resurgence.